 In addition, the full-time paid firefighters of New Melle FPD decided to chip in and offer an additional donation from their own separate fund, again a private account that is in no way funded from tax dollars.
 They were motivated to do this based on the significant public response to the program in previous years, and their additional donation enabled the department to match last year’s scholarship total of $1,000.
 This year, the $1,000 will again be offered as two (2) $500 scholarships, benefiting two (2) recipients.

-A firefighter-based committee recently reviewed the eligible applications received.
+This year, an ambulance department-based committee reviewed the eligible applications received.
 The review process this year was a significant challenge, as always.
 The applicants had outstanding records of academic achievement, along with profiles of numerous extracurricular and volunteer activities.
 Many accomplished all that while working part time as well.
-But after deliberation, the committee determined that the recipients of the two $500 scholarships offered this year are Darby Schmidt who lives on Highway F in Defiance, and Dava Hummel who lives on Old Log Cabin Trail in Marthasville.
+But after deliberation, the committee determined that the recipients of the two $500 scholarships offered this year are Darby Joerling who lives on Highway F in Defiance, and Louis Wildschuetz who lives on Windflower Lane in Foristell.

-We have some talented, hard-working people in our community, and Darby Schmidt and Dava Hummel are surely two of them.
-The New Melle Fire Rescue firefighters congratulate Darby and Dava on their commendable successes to date, and wish them all the best in future collegiate work.
+We have some talented, hard-working people in our community, and Darby Joerling and Louis Wildschuetz are surely two of them.
+The New Melle Fire Rescue firefighters congratulate Darby and Louis on their commendable successes to date, and wish them all the best in future collegiate work.
 They also wish to thank all of the other scholarship applicants for their submissions, and wish them the best in their future endeavors as well.